eigenhombre/eigenhombre.github.com/_posts/2014-07-20-a-worfklow-tdd-rdd-and-ddd.md

 ---
 {% include JB/setup %}

+**This is the third post in a [series](/clojure/2014/07/03/an-advanced-clojure-workflow/) about my current Clojure workflow.**

-Having [discussed my Emacs setup](/clojure/2014/07/05/emacs-customization-for-clojure/) for Clojure, I now present my "ideal" workflow, with subsequent discussion.
-But first, let me motivate things with a few questions:
+Having [discussed my Emacs setup](/clojure/2014/07/05/emacs-customization-for-clojure/) for Clojure, I now present my "ideal" workflow.
+But first, some questions:

 <ol type="a">
 <li>How do you preserve the ability to make improvements without fear of breaking things?</li>